Messages API

 GET /v1/meetings/{meeting_id}/threads/{id}/stream

 The server only supports WebSocket for realtime delivery.
-Include the typical handshake headers (Connection: Upgrade
+Include the typical handshake headers (Connection: Upgrade, Upgrade: websocket) plus any subprotocol you need.

 - Each inbound text frame is a JSON‑encoded Message delivered the moment it is created.